SIMEXP/bids_conversion/README.md

 # bids_conversion
-Scripts to convert data from CCNA and CIMAQ
+Scripts to convert data from CCNA and CIMAQ using dcm2bids